► New 2019 Ford Mustang Bullitt

 ► First one sells for $300,000 at auction

 The familiar 5.0-litre V8 packs 475bhp and 420lb ft of torque - enough, says Ford, for a 163mph top speed, up 8mph over a regular Mustang GT.
-Thank the sports exhaust, Shelby intake manifold and ECU tweakery for the extra performance.
+Thanks to the sports exhaust, Shelby intake manifold and ECU tweakery for the extra performance.

 It's hard to believe it's half a century ago, but 50 years have indeed passed since cult car movie Bullitt was released, distinguished by one very cool Ford Mustang.
 And apart from making us feel old, what better way to mark the anniversary than by showing a new special edition?

 The very first 2019 Ford Mustang Bullitt has sold at auction for $300,000 (£215,000).
 Donated by Ford and the Steve McQueen estate, all the proceeds from the annual Barrett-Jackson sale in Scottsdale will go to the Boys Republic charity in the US which helps rehabilitate troubled youngsters.

 The Bullitt chassis VIN #001 was driven on stage at the auction by Chad McQueen, son of Steve McQueen who starred in the seminal car chase flick half a century ago.
 The sale followed one week on from the 2018 Detroit motor show.